gitlabhq/gitlabhq/doc/user/group/index.md

 There are a few limitations compared to project wikis:

 - Git LFS is not supported.
-- Group wikis are not included in global search, group exports, backups, and Geo replication.
+- Group wikis are not included in global search, group exports, and Geo replication.
 - Changes to group wikis don't show up in the group's activity feed.
 - Group wikis [can't be moved](../../api/project_repository_storage_moves.md#limitations) using the project repository moves API.